The Gaussian primes contain arbitrarily shaped constellations: Pseudorandomness

 where $\phi(W)$ is the Euler totient function of $W$ and $\Lambda$ is the von Mangoldt function.
 Then, assuming a certain strong form of the Hardy-Littlewood prime tuples conjecture, this system of measures will obey the linear forms condition if $w$ is a sufficiently slowly growing function of $N$.
 Of course, to verify the prime tuples conjecture is considered to be impossible by current technology; however, by modifying the arguments in \cite{gt-primes} one can replace the normalized von Mangoldt function $\frac{\phi(W)}{W} \Lambda$ by a slightly larger pseudorandom function $\nu$ (essentially a truncated divisor sum of Goldston-Y{\i}ld{\i}r{\i}m type) for which these types of conditions can be much more easily verified.
 See \cite{gt-primes}. \end{example}

 In addition to controlling dual functions and linear form expectations, we will also need to control correlations (involving only a single measure $\nu_e$) in which both vertices $x_i^{(0)}, x_i^{(1)}$ from a vertex set $V_i$ are fixed; this quantity then measures some sort of pair correlation between $x_{e \backslash \{j\}}^{(0)}$ and $x_{e \backslash \{j\}}^{(1)}$.
 For such expressions one cannot expect a uniform bound such as $1 + o_{N \to \infty}(1)$ or even $O(1)$, because the diagonal case $x_{e \backslash \{j\}}^{(0)} = x_{e \backslash \{j\}}^{(1)}$ will almost certainly have an abnormally large (and unbounded) correlation.
-In number theoretic applications (such as Example \ref{model}), there are a few other cases where the correlation is expected to be abnormally large, notably when $\sum_{i \in e \backslash \{j\}} x_i^{(0)} - x_i^{(1)}$ has an extremely large number of small prime factors.
-These correlations can become unbounded (thanks to the divergence of the Euler product $\prod_p (1 - \frac{1}{p})^{-1}$).
+In number theoretic applications (such as Example \ref{model}), there are a few other cases where the correlation is expected to be abnormally large, notably when $\sum_{i \in e \backslash \{j\}} x_i^{(0)} - x_i^{(1)}$ has an extremely large number of small prime factors (e.g. if it is a ``smooth'' number).
+These correlations can become unbounded (thanks to the divergence of the Euler product $\prod_p (1 - \frac{1}{p})^{-1}$, which diverges both for rational and for Gaussian primes).
 However, the correlations will still be bounded on the average, and even have bounded moments of any given order.
 More precisely, we have

 \begin{definition}[Correlation condition] A system of measures $(\nu_e)_{e \in H}$ on the hypergraph system $V = (J, (V_j)_{j \in J}, d, H)$ is said to obey the \emph{correlation condition} if we have